FOSSforlife/writings/simplicity.md

 ### Jellyfin

 Unfortunately, because there are no digital movie storefronts that offer DRM-free titles, and because bypassing copy protections on DVDs and Blu-Rays that I own is [illegal in the United States](https://www.copyright.gov/title17/92chap12.html#1201), and because GitHub's guidelines prohibit the promotion of piracy, I don't actually use Jellyfin at all.
 Please move on to the next section.

+### Ableton Live

+Ableton Live, colloquially referred to as Ableton, is the best software for making music.
+There are other DAWs and musicmaking tools that are technically more modular and powerful, but Ableton strikes a perfect balance between speed, flexibility, and polish, and its intuitive interface design facilitates brainstorming, jamming, composing, and producing.
+Even while dipping my toes into Bitwig every now and then, I always come back to Ableton because it makes the most sense to me and lets me get stuff done.
+I just wish there was a Linux version so that I could use it on some of my other machines.